-While traditionally investors might have bought gold bullion or jewellery, today it can be easier – and cheaper – to gain exposure to the gold price through other means.
+For hundreds of years, investing in gold has been the preferred market choice in times of uncertainty, a substitute way of keeping money.
+While traditionally investors might have bought gold bullion or jewellery, today it can be easier – and cheaper – to gain exposure to the gold price through Gold ETFs.

 Sadly, the performance of gold miners does not accurately track the gold price over long time frames.
 This is largely down to the operational risks that miners face, plus their additional costs.
 Mining gold is no longer a cheap business!
 However, if you are trading the gold price over shorter time periods, these ETFs may still be worth a look.

 Some ETFs will seek to copy the performance of a gold index by using futures, forwards and options contracts.
 Here the fund does not own shares or bullion, but will seek to mirror the performance of the gold price as closely as possible.